alexthiery/otic-reprogramming/docs/_general/smartseq2_alignment.md

 **_Process read counts for input into Antler_**<a name="process_reads"></a>

-The merge counts process is a custom R script which formats cell names and generates the phenoData.csv, assayData.csv and gfpData.csv required by our Antler downstream pipeline.
+The merge counts process is a custom R script which formats cell names and generates the phenoData.csv, assayData.csv and gfpData.csv required in our downstream pipeline.

 <details open><summary class="simple">Collapse sub-workflow</summary>
 <p>